 [HISTORY: Adopted by the Town Meeting of the Town of Mansfield 5-19-2015 ATM by Art.
 21. Amendments noted where applicable.]

-The Board of Selectmen, when issuing or renewing any license for a period of five years or greater, may include provisions for the imposition of fines of up to $300, if they should determine noncompliance with any of the terms of the license.
+The Select Board, when issuing or renewing any license for a period of five years or greater, may include provisions for the imposition of fines of up to $300, if they should determine noncompliance with any of the terms of the license.

 The Tax Collector or other municipal official responsible for records of all municipal taxes, assessments, betterments and other municipal charges, hereinafter referred to as the "Tax Collector," shall annually furnish to each department, board, commission or division, hereinafter referred to as the "licensing authority," that issues licenses or permits, including renewals and transfers, a list of any person, corporation, or business enterprise, hereinafter referred to as the "party," that has neglected or refused to pay any local taxes, fees, assessments, betterments or other municipal charges for not less than a twelve-month period, and that such party has not filed in good faith a pending application for an abatement of such tax or a pending petition before the appellate tax board.